 Our Vision Journey

 At Blundeston, we have thought carefully about how to articulate our vision.
-We worked together with our pupils, staff and governors to create our shared vision during the Summer of 2019.
-With the help of our incumbent, Father Glen, we chose a short, yet powerful, verse to root our vision in biblical teaching.
+We worked together with our pupils, staff and governors to create our shared vision during the summer of 2019.
+With the help of our incumbent at the time, Father Glen, we chose a short, yet powerful, verse to root our vision in biblical teaching.